abhiprd-219/lifeskill/technicalpaper.md

 <i>Make attributes private and provide public methods to access and modify them.</i>
 <i>This protects data integrity and promotes code modularity.</i>

-By applying these principles, you can improve the code's readability, maintainability, and extensibility.
+By applying the above principles, we can improve the code's readability, maintainability, and extensibility.